kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/vpc.md

 page_title: "kakaocloud_vpc Data Source - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_vpc data source retrieves details of a specific VPC in KakaoCloud.
-  It provides information such as the CIDR block, DNS settings, default route table, and associated internet gateway (IGW).
+  The kakaocloud_vpc data source retrieves details of a specific VPC in KakaoCloud.It provides information such as the CIDR block, DNS settings, default route table, and associated internet gateway (IGW).
 ---

 # kakaocloud_vpc (Data Source)

 The `kakaocloud_vpc` data source retrieves details of a specific VPC in KakaoCloud.
 It provides information such as the CIDR block, DNS settings, default route table, and associated internet gateway (IGW).

 ## Example Usage